 top of page

-The leading FIs' and large corporations’ systemic change for their Just NZ Transition, also leading to their longterm sustainability, is at the core, based on the concept of long-term sustainability of entities.
+At the core, this entity-level systemic change is based on the concept of their long-term sustainability.
 An entity becomes so when it contributes directly or indirectly towards the bigger ecosystem it is a part of.
 It has an outward look, not just inward.
-It is multi-stakeholder focused, that is to say, it contributes towards the customer, employees, suppliers, environment, society and of course, the shareholders directly or indirectly.
-The positive presence of such an entity is felt by the ecosystem surrounding it, and the entity becomes robust and thereby sustainable for the long term.
+It is multi-stakeholder focused, that is to say, it contributes towards its customers, employees, suppliers, environment, society, and, of course, its shareholders directly or indirectly.
+The positive presence of such an entity is felt by the ecosystem and it becomes robust and thereby sustainable for the long term.
+These non-financial outcomes do not come from a profit mindset but the entities having a purpose, a higher purpose beyond just making a profit.
 The std.
-Transformation Methodology CTM (Change thru Movement) embodies this concept and includes more aspects to make it objective and measurable, leading to the universal ESG measurements for these entities.
+Transformation Methodology CTM (Change thru Movement) embodies these concepts and includes a design to make its dir/indirect impacts objective and measurable, leading to the deployment and disclosure of universal ESG metrics with comparable sustainability performance for these entities.The comparability of their sustainability performance will also require verification by independent third parties.

 It is done through two mechanisms -